ome/community-docs/omero-installation/omero_installation_debian8_ice35.md

 ### OMERO.server installation on Debian 8 and Ice 3.5

-This is an example walkthrough for installing OMERO 5.2.x on Debian 8, using a dedicated system use.
+This is an example walkthrough for installing OMERO 5.2.x on Debian 8, using a dedicated system user.
 These instructions assume your Linux distribution is configured with a UTF-8 locale.

 #### Name: OMERO team